k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 a normal Joomla! request.
 Heres where the magic begins to really kick into gear.

 What we hit at this point is the Dispatcher which handles routing our requests.
-Now the dispatcher we are going to hit is not from Koowa but rather the extended one from com_default. [:tip] Remember *com_default* we will be seeing allot of it in the future. [/:tip]
+Now the dispatcher we are going to hit is not from Koowa but rather the extended one from com_default. {::tip} Remember *com_default* we will be seeing allot of it in the future. {:/tip}

 To get a good idea whats happening lets examine the inheritance of a typical dispatcher.